decibling/whitepaper/content/en/docs/tokenomics/fund-allocation.md

 Min capacity*:			Can not be less than 5% of FROY total supply

-Mission:			Project development team's dedication payment
+Mission:			Project development team's commitment payment

 Regulation:
 * Block for the first 6 months since the first successful fund raising date